Naresh77-ai/Credit_risk_EDA/README.md

 1) application_data.csv

-Contains information about the client at the time of application, including demographic and financial details.
+- Contains information about the client at the time of application, including demographic and financial details.

-Purpose: Identify patterns indicating whether an applicant is likely to face payment difficulties.
+- Purpose: Identify patterns indicating whether an applicant is likely to face payment difficulties.

 2) previous_application.csv

-Contains the client’s previous loan application history and its outcomes.
+- Contains the client’s previous loan application history and its outcomes.

-Includes outcomes like: Approved, Cancelled, Refused, Unused offer

-ChatGPT can make mistakes.
-Check important info.
-See Cookie Preferences.

-Includes outcomes like: Approved, Cancelled, Refused, Unused offer
+- Includes outcomes like: Approved, Cancelled, Refused, Unused offer

-Purpose: Understand how past application history and outcomes relate to current default risk.
+- Purpose: Understand how past application history and outcomes relate to current default risk.